 Dates and tickets

-Approximation by Bilderbuch runs from February 28th to November 8th.
-At the time of writing, the exhibition space opens Thursday to Saturday (midday to 9pm) and Sunday (midday to 7pm).
+Approximation by Bilderbuch runs from February 28th to November 8th, 2020.
+At the time of writing, the exhibition space opens Thursday to Sunday (midday to 9pm).

 Unlike most frei_raum Q21 exhibitions, this one requires a ticket (€7), which you can find online or at the MQ Point ticket office and shop.